bekk/bekk-christmas/post/javascript/create-your-first-npm-package.md

 npm publish
 ```

 And tadaa!
-You will soon be able to see your package on [https://www.npmjs.com/package/\<your-package\>](https://www.npmjs.com/package/<your-package>), as well as adding it to your next project using `npm install <your-package>` or `yarn add <your-package>`.
+You will soon be able to see your package on [https://www.npmjs.com/package/\<your-package\>](https://www.npmjs.com/package/<your-package>) (you might also get some seconds of fame on the [NPM frontpage](https://www.npmjs.com/) 🤩), as well as adding it to your next project using `npm install --save <your-package>` or `yarn add <your-package>`.
 If you do not want your project to be publicly visible you can read about how it is done [here](https://docs.npmjs.com/creating-and-publishing-private-packages) and [here](https://docs.npmjs.com/package-scope-access-level-and-visibility).

 Be also sure to check out the articles linked at the bottom if you want to dive deeper into the NPM world.
 There is so much you can do, and this article only scratched the tip of the iceberg.